Taras Khakhulin

 Pavel Solovev*, Taras Khakhulin*, Denis Korzhenkov*

-Create the most efficient renderable representtion for novel view synthesis from an arbitrary number of images (more than one).
+Create the most efficient renderable representation for novel view synthesis from an arbitrary number of images (more than one).
 We learn this system end-to-end on the dataset of monocular videos.
 Extremely fast and compact way to present scene.

 Realistic One-shot Mesh-based Head Avatars